wp-plugins/nicescrollr/readme.md

 = Why doesn't it work with my theme? =

-Most likely, this is because your theme already has the Nicescroll library on board.
+Most likely, this is because your theme (or another plugin?) already has the Nicescroll library on board.
 If that's the case, I advise you to uninstall this plugin again to prevent compatibility issues.
 Of course, you can always ask your theme developer to implement a function to disable the built-in solution if you like to use this plugin and its options.

 The capability required for being able to customize settings is the following: